So many questions...

 How will I get to the venue?

 We'll arrange bus transport for times when the majority of guests will arrive.
-In case this is inconvenient, taxis are widely available and very affordable. (a trip of 1 hour shouldn't cost more than €20)
+In case this is inconvenient, taxis are widely available and very affordable. (the trip of 2 hours shouldn't cost more than €30-35)

 Kerala - any things I should be aware of?